Education Research Current About VU Amsterdam NL

 Short stay of maximum 90 days

 Guests and employees who will stay no longer than 90 days in the Netherlands do not require a residence permit.
 Depending on their nationality, they are either allowed to stay here on their passport or they need to apply for a short stay visa at the Dutch representation in their home country.
 Unfortunately, a short stay visa needs to be arranged by the foreign national; the International Office cannot assist in this matter.
-In many cases, a work permit is required as well but, again, here are some exceptions as well.
+In many cases, a work permit is required as well but, again, exceptions may apply.
 The International Office will therefore judge the application and provide advice on the matter.

 Long stay of more than 90 days